 The 36-year-old has combined forces with WWF to raise USD 20 million towards the aim of doubling the world tiger population in the wild, which is just 3,200 at present.

-DiCaprio is traveling to Asia with WWF experts to see the threats tigers face first-hand, said a statement released by the international conservation organisation.
+DiCaprio is traveling to Asia with WWF experts to see the threats tigers face first-hand, said a statement released by the international conservation organization.

 The actor will participate in anti-poaching patrols, meet with park guards on the frontlines of protecting tigers from international traffickers, and explore the best ways to protect the big cats.